ChitrakVerma/hotel-management-system/README.md

 ## 📜 License

-This project is developed for academic purposes as part of ISWE403L at VIT.
+This project was developed as part of the ISWE403L – Software Configuration Management course at VIT, for academic learning and practical implementation.

 ---